Delicious Coffee. Positive Impact.

 Looking after our planet

-This includes the potential use and type of herbicides, pesticides and fertilisers as well as the treatment of by-products generated from production such as coffee pulp removed during washed processing and waste water from fermenting and washing coffee.
-We work with our export partners to help us understand the reality on coffee farms and prioritise working with those suppliers who actively implement environmental protection in their own operations and engage with growers to help develop better practices without compromising their yields and livelihoods.
+We work closely with our export partners to help us understand the reality on coffee farms and prioritise working with those suppliers who actively implement environmental protection in their own operations and engage with growers to promote better practices while ensuring good yields and supporting livelihoods.

 At times this includes education and changing mindsets to promote environmental protection.
 Other times it means supporting growers (often from indigenous communities) who are already protecting their lands.
 And often also engaging with projects like investing in soil analysis to help growers reduce fertiliser input, promoting regenerative farming practices or designing and building efficient water treatment and composting facilities.